JSON-LD

 )

-and if @none is needed then use Some and None as keys:
+is needed then use Some

 Type Maps

-In Node Type Indexing, the key is an IRI value representing the @type of the associated node object, and the value must be a node object or an array of node objects.
+of the associated node object, and the value must be a node object or an array of node objects.

-To create a type map, use bindTypeMap.
+To create a type map, use bindTypeMap

 val affiliation = schemaOrg("affiliation").bindTypeMap